Stop the Three Sources of Massive Tension and Pain with This strategy

 It’s quite simple.
 Just like the first strategy it involves power pose, power image, and power words.
 That’s how you can effectively communicate with your subconscious mind and stop the habitual negative thoughts.

-Choose a power pose that stops negative thoughts, such showing palm of your hand to a person or a car to stop, perhaps with a serious face.
+Choose a power pose that stops negative thoughts, such as showing the palm of your hand to a person or a car to stop, perhaps with a serious face.

-Fred!
-Stop it and write your next book
+(Your name)!
+Stop it and write your next book.

 Time for Action